 Merit badges are completely presented in over 130 merit badge pamphlets, which you can buy at your local Scouts Shop or order online from BSA for $4.99 each.

-However, the detailed requirements for each merit badge — minus the informative text that is in the merit badge pamphlets you can purchase — are available free online, and combined with the library and internet resources, will provide plenty of homeschool learning activities on their own.
+However, the detailed requirements for each merit badge -- minus the informative text that is in the merit badge pamphlets you can purchase -- are available free online [ED: this link is temporarily unavailable but the same content is available here], and combined with the library and internet resources, will provide plenty of homeschool learning activities on their own.

 Among the unit studies, uhhhh, I mean, merit badges that cover typical specific "school-type" subjects: engineering, energy, digital technology, mammal study, reptile and amphibian study, robotics, chemistry, astronomy, bird study, insect study, archaeology, reading, and many more.